LLmaomao2020/Emotion-Sharing-Application/README.md

 # Emotion-Sharing-Application
-A Full Stack MERN Application to post daily emotion with React, Node.js, MongoDB.
+A Full Stack MERN Application to post daily emotion with React, Node.js, MongoDB.<br/>
 In client and server directories, run npm start